huytofu/huytofu.ML_Projects/Brazil Ecommerce/README.md

 # This folder contains all the content needed for project Brazil Ecommerce

 1. Raw: contains raw data
-2. Model: contains the model (Ipython notebook) + all intermediate data arising from the ETL & SQL querying and used by the notebook
+2. Model & Intermed Data: contains the model (Ipython notebook) + all intermediate data arising from the ETL & SQL querying and used by the notebook
 3. Data schemas in image form
-4. Folder containing Microsoft Visual Studio SISS file describing the ETL process for this project
+4. ETL Process: contains Microsoft Visual Studio SISS file describing the ETL process for this project

 ## ***Business Objective: To try to predict Future Sales of customers visiting the site based on info gained from their first purchase